cerner/terra-framework/packages/terra-dialog-modal/docs/README.md

 # Terra Dialog Modal

-The Dialog Modal would allow for dynamic height modals.
-Dialog modal would be a limited use case, as dynamic heights breaks with more complicated DOM structures.
-If content is too complicated, the terra-modal-manager should be used.
-The components is placed at an 8000 z-index.
-The dialog supports release and request focus props similar to terra-popup and terra-date-picker, so it can be presented from another modal with focus.
+The Dialog Modal allows for disclosing accessible modals with dynamic heights.
+The components is placed at an 7000 z-index.
+The dialog modal should not be disclosed from the terra-modal-manager component.
+If you need to display another modal while using the modal manager, use the modal stacking functionality provided in terra-modal-manager or the terra-notification-dialog.

 ## Getting Started